Ben Klassen: Political career

 Klassen served Broward County in the Florida House of Representatives from November 1966 – March 1967, running on an anti-busing, anti-government platform.
 He campaigned for election to the Florida Senate in 1967, but was defeated.
 That same year, he was vice chairman of an organization in Florida which supported George Wallace's presidential bid.

 Klassen was a member of the John Birch Society, at one point operating an American Opinion bookstore, but became disillusioned with the Society because of what he viewed as its tolerant position towards Jews.
 In November 1970, Klassen, along with Austin Davis, created the Nationalist White Party.
 The party's platform was directed at White Christians and it was explicitly religious and racial in nature; the first sentence of the party's fourteen-point program is "We believe that the White Race was created in the Image of the Lord."
 The logo of the Nationalist White Party was a "W" with a crown and a halo over it, and it would be used three years later as the logo of the Church of the Creator.

 Less than a year after he created the Nationalist White Party, Klassen began expressing apprehension about Christianity to his connections through letters.
 These letters were not well received, and they effectively ended the influence of the Nationalist White Party.

 Church of the Creator

 In 1973, Klassen founded the Church of the Creator (COTC) with the publication of Nature's Eternal Religion.
 Individual church members are called Creators, and the religion they practice is called Creativity.

 In 1982, Klassen established the headquarters of his church in Otto, North Carolina.
 Klassen wrote that he established a school for boys.
 The original curriculum was a two-week summer program that included activities such as "hiking, camping, training in handling of firearms, archery, tennis, white water rafting and other healthy outdoor activities", as well as instruction on "the goals and doctrines of Creativity and how they could best serve their own race in various capacities of leadership."
+In his ideology, Klassen disliked an "over-intellectualizing" of racial matters; one of the only other white supremacist writers he appreciated was William Gayley Simpson, the author of the 1978 book Which Way Western Man?